When do I need to conduct a survey?

 Transmitter frequency ranges should be included in the submitted survey plan.

-All Myotis bats captured in Georgia should be banded with the exception of small-footed bats (Myotis leibii).
+All Myotis bats captured in Georgia should be banded with the exception of eastern small-footed bats (Myotis leibii).
+All Myotis bats should be banded with a 2.9mm band.
+All tri-colored bats (Perimyotis subflavus) should be banded with a 2.4 mm band.
 Only GA bands provided by GA DNR should be used for banding.
 Bands should be applied (and removed) using one of the commercially available bat banding tools.
-Porzana 2.9 mm bands are available for use by permitted surveyors in Georgia.
+Porzana 2.9 mm and 2.4 mm bands are available for use by permitted surveyors in Georgia.
 Please contact Katrina Morris to obtain bands.